 More recently, I travelled to Mielec, Poland with my friend, Jake.
 I remember the 5-meat appetizer Jake ordered in Warsaw, which was promptly followed by a large, meaty main course.
 I still kid him about that.
 If you ever get a chance to go to Warsaw, do it.
 The Poles are amazingly resilient and unassuming people.
 In WWII, what the Nazis left standing, the Soviets leveled.
 There was nothing left of Warsaw.
 After the war, the Poles built it back up in the same style, same architecture.
 And they did it without any funding from outsiders.
 The food is good too, just ask Jake.

 Later on that same proposal, I had a chance to fly to Ankara, Turkey, with Mollie and Pierre.
 They flew United direct to Ankara, but I wanted to fly Delta, connecting through Istanbul on Turkish Air Lines.
-It was eerie being the only Caucasian in the terminal, but the TAL airline food was fabulous (do you see a theme here?–good food is important).
+It was eerie being the only Caucasian in the terminal, but the TAL airline food was fabulous.
 During our stay, the Turkish air force shot down a Russian fighter.
 The day we left, a bomb went off 10 minutes from our hotel.
 A few weeks later there was a coup on a Friday.
 People were back to work by Monday.
 Business as usual, I guess.

-I learned about Mickey Mantle’s in Oklahoma City by traveling with my friend, Mark.
+I learned about a place called Mickey Mantle’s in Oklahoma City by traveling with my friend, Mark.
 Great steak there.
-Caught a Thunder game and saw Westbrook light it up.
+My friend Richard once ordered a Kobe steak.
+The waiter looked puzzled as he took the order, then left, then came back almost apologetically.
+He said, “sir, you do realize the Kobe steak is $30 an ounce…?”
+Rich sheepishly changed his order.
+I laugh about that a lot.
+Once we caught a Thunder game and saw Westbrook light it up.
 Visiting General Atomics in San Diego…in January…was even better.
 I’ve already written about recent work trips to London and Dayton.
 All great times with great people.